MetOffice/simulation-systems/source/Development/kgo.rst

 rose stem suite to new HPC architecture.

 **LFRic** KGO checksums are stored in the repository.
-As such with LFRic tickets the expectation is that you, as the developer, will include updated KGO files as part of your branch.
+As such with LFRic PRs the expectation is that you, as the developer, will include updated KGO files as part of your branch.

 **UM and JULES** KGO output files are stored outside of the repository.
 Access